djvs/open-letter/README.md

 ### Notes (non-normative)

+* We appreciate that this would be a very difficult process, and there are many reasons why it "can't be done".
+However, we don't really know unless we try, and at the very least we can show that there is community demand for action.

+* We do not want to restrict DHH's freedom of speech, he can write and say what he likes.
+However, free speech is not "freedom from the consequences of that speech", and we as a community are completely free not to associate with people who hold views we find abhorrent.

 * ["Plan Vert"](https://en.wikipedia.org/wiki/Railway_sabotage_during_World_War_II#France) was a railway sabotage campaign by the French resistance during WW2.
 Reference suggested by [@cinebox@masto.hackers.town](https://masto.hackers.town/@cinebox/115210459164892947).

 * DHH's writings are available on [his blog](https://web.archive.org/web/20250920182553/world.hey.com/dhh); we link the archive.org mirror rather than send traffic his way.